ansys/pyfluent/doc/source/api/core/solver/fielddata.rst

 Field name
 ----------
-For a request, multiple fields are returned.
+A request returns multiple fields.
 The number of fields depends on the request type.

 Surface request
 ~~~~~~~~~~~~~~~
-The response for a surface request contains any of the following fields, depending on the
+The response to a surface request contains any of the following fields, depending on the
 request arguments:

-- faces, which contains face connectivity
+- faces, which contain face connectivity
-- vertices, which contains node coordinates
+- vertices, which contain node coordinates
 - centroid, which contains face centroids
 - face-normal, which contains face normals

 Scalar field request
 ~~~~~~~~~~~~~~~~~~~~
-The response for a scalar field request contains a single field with the same name as the scalar field name passed in the request.
+The response to a scalar field request contains a single field with the same name as the scalar field name passed in the request.

 Vector field request
 ~~~~~~~~~~~~~~~~~~~~
-The response to a vector field request contain two fields:
+The response to a vector field request contains two fields:

 - vector field, with the same name as the vector field name passed in the request
 - vector-scale